gabegomez014/bioInformatics/dnaToRna/readme.md

 Clean:

-	To remove files .o files and executables, simply type "make clean".
+	To remove files, .o files and executables, simply type "make clean".
 This will not delete the code files